jwnwilson/hexrepo/README.md

 - Setup backend
     - Update feature flags so they are shared across companies by default and can be overriden on a per company bases
-        - Add env to feature flags
+        - Add setup data command to add envs with config
-        - Add company link to feature flag to override
+        - Add company and user overrides to feature flags
     - Authentication via fastapi middleware infra agnostic solution
         - Get user data with permissions via api call with username from header or session.
         - Improve DB calls to make more performant
         - Create materialised view or cache in dynamodb for cheap serverless option?
     - Disable example project
-    - Move monitor / infra optimisation into common
     - Add ECS option to avoid cold startup and avoid aws lockin
         - blue green deployments
         - prod image that is fast to deploy on all envs